Setting Up the SAML Web Browser SSO Feature

 • Tab 6, Properties: No configuration needed for this example.

 • Tab 7, Branding: Provide the Authorization Server URL for your OAuth Provider.
-In this example: https://oauth-saml.acmepaymentscorp.apiportal.akana.com, as shown below.
+In this example: https://oauth-saml.acmepaymentscorp.apiportal.akana.com

 Note: When you create a new OAuth Provider Domain, you must also add the authorization server URL to your account with your SAML Identity Provider if it isn't already there.
 See Adding a New OAuth Provider Domain: Manual IdP Configuration.

-Once you've completed the setup steps, it's important to test to make sure everything is working properly.
-Depending on how you're using the SAML Web Browser SSO functionality, complete either or both of the following:
+Once you have completed the setup steps, it's important to test to make sure everything is working properly.
+Depending on how you are using the SAML Web Browser SSO functionality, complete either or both of the following:

 Testing the SAML domain as a Login Domain